intel/llvm/sycl/doc/LinkedAllocations.md

-Whenever two allocation commands are considered for linking, the decision is made based on the following criterion: the commands are linked if and only if the non-host device of the pair supports host unified memory (i. e. the device and host share the same physical memory).
+Whenever two allocation commands are considered for linking, the decision is made based on the following criterion: the commands are linked if and only if the non-host device of the pair supports host unified memory (i.e. the device and host share the same physical memory).
 The motivation for this is two-fold:
 - If the non-host device supports host unified memory, the USE_HOST_PTR flag should not result in any additional device memory allocation or copying between